retinator/flufl.lock/flufl/lock/README.rst

     % pip install flufl.lock

 You can grab the latest development copy of the code using git.
-The master repository is hosted on Gitorious.
+The master repository is hosted on GitLab.
 If you have git installed, you can grab your own branch of the code like this::

     $ git clone git@gitlab.com:warsaw/flufl-lock.git